RidwanAdebosin/RidwanAdebosin/README.md

   </a>
 </p>

 I'm a Software Engineer, Technical Writer, Teacher and Community Manager.
-I'm passionate about sharing knowledge, documentation, web engineering, and others.
+I'm passionate about sharing knowledge, documentations, web engineering, and others.

 **Here's a quick summary about me**: